SQream/sqream_docs/reference/cli/blue_console.rst

 When writing long statements and queries, it may be beneficial to use line-breaks.
-The prompt for a multi-line statement will change from => to ., to alert users to the change.
-The statement will not execute until a semicolon is used.

 .. code-block:: console